thomas-tanay/thomas-tanay.github.io/SDST.md

 partial evaluations of candidate solutions (test phase) before sharing information about their hypotheses through direct one-to-one communication (diffusion phase).
 The repetition of these two phases leads to the emergence of high-quality solutions identifiable in clusters of agents sharing the same hypotheses.

-In Stochastic Diffusion Search applied to Trees (SDST), a meta-population of agents explores a game-tree in a Monte-Carlo Tree Search style &mdash; ultimately converging to the optimal solution.
+In Stochastic Diffusion Search applied to Trees (SDST), a meta-population of agents explores a game-tree in a Monte-Carlo Tree Search style, ultimately converging to the optimal solution.
 Each node of the game-tree is solved through a standard application of SDS, but the convergence of the root node population is coupled to the convergence of populations down the game-tree.
 SDST agents also have a natural tendency to descend in the population pointed by their hypothesis and they spontaneously move upward when they are not contacted by other agents.